-- Celebrate the Year of the Dog at Lan Su Chinese Garden from February 16 through March 4.
+- Celebrate the Year of the Pig at Lan Su Chinese Garden from January 25-February 9.
 Learn more about this festive and colorful holiday with events that feature lion dances, cultural performances, martial arts, and more.

 - Bring the outdoors in with a trip to a rock climbing gym.
 Bonus: your kids will be tired out enough for a good night’s sleep!

 - Rock climbing not your thing but still need to get the wiggles out?
 There are lots of indoor gyms nearby to do just that.
 Jump, bounce and swing your way out of cabin fever with this list.

 - If you and the kids are feeling more adventurous, you can try laser tag, virtual reality, an American Ninja Warrior-style gym, or indoor sky diving.

 - Even if the ponds don’t freeze, you can head to one of the many local indoor ice skating (or roller skating rinks) to get your winter ice skating fix!